close

 Can I choose my own service provider when I rent a furnace?

-This depends on your rental contract's terms.
-Some contracts may require you to use the rental company's service providers, while others may allow you to choose your own as long as they meet the contract's conditions.
+This depends on your rental contract’s terms.
+Some agreements require you to use the rental company’s service providers, while others allow you to choose your own as long as they meet the contract’s conditions.

-Are there any hidden fees associated with renting a furnace?
+Are there any additional charges associated with renting a furnace?

-Some rental contracts may include additional fees such as installation, removal, or buyout fees.
-It's important to read your contract carefully to understand all potential costs.
+Some rental agreements may include additional charges such as installation or removal.
+It’s important to review your contract carefully to understand all terms and conditions.

-Can I purchase the furnace at the end of the rental contract?
+Can I keep the furnace at the end of the rental contract?

-This depends on your rental contract's terms.
-Some contracts may allow you to purchase the furnace at the end of the rental period, while others may require you to return the furnace or pay a removal fee.
+This depends on your rental agreement.
+Some contracts allow you to keep the furnace at the end of the term, while others require it to be returned or removed.

 Can I cancel the rental contract early?